SAFEGUARDING

 They all have current safeguarding training and a first aid certificate, as well as a current DBS check.

-Instructors are required to abide by the Club and Snowsports England Code of Ethics, Conduct and Practice.
+Instructors are required to abide by the Club and Snowsports England Code of Ethics, Conduct and Practice, as well as our own code of conduct.

 They are here to make you feel welcome and help you to develop your skills.

-If you have seen or experienced something you feel concerned by, our Club Welfare Officers (CWO’s) – Leah Fogg and Cat Wood – are here to help.
+If you have seen or experienced something you feel concerned by, one of our Club Welfare Officers (CWOs) – Cat Wood, David Rich or Kerry RIch – are here to help.

 I HAVE A CONCERN